paths-erc/docs/gis/vectorization-protocol.md

 By [Julian Bogdani](julian.bogdani@uniromai.it)

-This draft is meant to help users go through the vectorization process of legacy archaeological and architectonic data, consisting mainly in plans of various scales.
+This draft is meant to help users to go through the vectorization process of archaeological and architectonic legacy data, consisting mainly in plans of various scales.

 The **Simple Vectorization Protocol** (**SVP**) is intended to provide a rich, easy to implement, unified geographical data-entry system aimed at a rich output display, able to handle easily poor to very rich graphical representation.

 ### Data encapsulation format
 This protocol is not about defining a unique or the most efficient file-format for the vectorization process, but mainly about defining a common structure, independently from the file format.
-At PAThs [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) is being used as main vector file format, yet other formats can be used, like [Esri Shapefile](https://en.wikipedia.org/wiki/Shapefile), [spatialite](https://en.wikipedia.org/wiki/SpatiaLite), [PostGIS](https://en.wikipedia.org/wiki/PostGIS), [Geopackage](https://en.wikipedia.org/wiki/GeoPackage), etc.
+At “PAThs” [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) is being used as main vector file format, yet other formats can be used, like [Esri Shapefile](https://en.wikipedia.org/wiki/Shapefile), [spatialite](https://en.wikipedia.org/wiki/SpatiaLite), [PostGIS](https://en.wikipedia.org/wiki/PostGIS), [Geopackage](https://en.wikipedia.org/wiki/GeoPackage), etc.

 ### Data containers
 Data containers should be divided by geometry type: points, (poly)lines and polygons should be kept separated, not due to encoding limits (which exists since most formats accepts only one geometry type per layer/table), but mainly for styling/output reasons.